gvoze32/Mainte/README.md

   <img src="https://i.ibb.co/BB729j1/fa7zthicvx141.png">
 </p>

 A simple and functional conky theme for all desktop environment.
-Born as a fork of "conky-bandithijodotcom".
+Forked from "[conky-bandithijodotcom](https://mega.nz/#!y8JTFAYD!siXwByZVpZAQUfpocT46M1aMRUP9Qfs5mjCnumCA-ew)".

 In this new version, all elements have been adjusted for Manjaro Linux KDE x64 with ASUS laptop.
 Match for 1366x768p screen resolution.